JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/03-Node-ReadLine/03-Wrapping-Effects-into-Aff.md

   affValue
 ```

+## Understanding `makeAff`

-Next, we need to create an `Aff` value, hence a function that returns an `Aff a`.
+Next, we need to convert `question` from an `Effect`-based computation into an `Aff`-based one.
 Looking through Pursuit again, `makeAff` is the only function that does this:
 ```purescript
 makeAff :: forall a. ((Either Error a -> Effect Unit) -> Effect Canceler) -> Aff a
 ```